timofurrer/influss/README.md

 Use [`caddy hash-password`](https://caddyserver.com/docs/command-line#caddy-hash-password)
 to hash the password for the `Caddyfile` configuration.

+## Configure RSS reader

+Configure your RSS reader to point to `influss.<your domain>/clips` and optionally use the HTTP basic auth credentials.

+We recommend [miniflux](https://miniflux.app/) as the RSS reader.

 ## Install browser extension

 influss currently only provides a Firefox Add-on.